 Chemotherapy for melanoma skin cancer

 Chemotherapy (chemo) uses drugs that kill cancer cells.
 The drugs are usually injected into a vein or taken by mouth as a pill.
-They travel through the bloodstream to all parts of the body and attack cancer cells that have already spread beyond the skin to lymph nodes and other organs.
-Because the drug reaches all areas of the body, it is called a systemic therapy.
+They travel through the bloodstream to all parts of the body and attack cancer cells that have already spread beyond the skin.

-Chemo is often used to treat advanced melanoma.
-Although it is usually not as effective in melanoma as it is in some other types of cancer, chemo may relieve symptoms or extend survival for some patients.
+Chemo can be used to treat advanced melanoma, but it’s not often used as the first treatment since newer forms of immunotherapy and targeted drugs have become available.
+Chemo is usually not as effective for melanoma as it is for some other types of cancer, but it may relieve symptoms or extend survival for some patients.

-Several chemo drugs may be used to treat melanoma:
+Several chemo drugs can be used to treat melanoma:

 - Dacarbazine (also called DTIC)

-Dacarbazine, temozolomide, and paclitaxel may be given either alone or along with some of the other drugs on the list.
-It is not clear if using combinations of drugs is more helpful than using a single drug, but it can add to the side effects.
+Some of these drugs are given alone, while others are often combined with other drugs.
+It’s not clear if using combinations of drugs is more helpful than using a single drug, but it can add to the side effects.

 Possible side effects of chemotherapy

-The side effects of chemotherapy depend on the type and dose of drugs given and the length of time they are taken.
-These side effects may include:
+Chemo drugs can cause side effects.
+These depend on the type and dose of drugs given and how long they are used.
+The side effects of chemo can include::